 A little blue palace perched on the southern tip of Cienfuegos’ Jagua Bay, Palacio Azul is home to just seven highly-coveted rooms.
 The iconic building was built in 1921 in an eclectic style serving as an estate for one of region’s wealthiest tobacco barons.
 After the revolution, it served as the headquarters for several state entities before finally being transformed into a hotel in 2004, still oozing the style and character of its heyday.
 Each room is named after a flower and boasts sea views, original tiled floors, and an ensuite bathroom.
 Marble stairs, high ceilings, and mosaic-tiled floors are highlights of the interior, but don’t miss a visit to the rooftop terrace, offering a panoramic view over Cienfuegos’ French-inspired town centre.

-Read more in our blog 8 Things to do in Cienfuegos
+Read more in our blog Eight things to do in Cienfuegos

 Hotel Del Rijo, Sancti Spíritus